Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Close to the Rocky Mountains, Calgary experiences a dry, humid continental climate, with long, cold, dry, but variable winters, and short, moderately warm summers.

-The city is among the sunniest in Canada however, with an average of 332.9 days every year.
-Even on cold, snowy days, you may still feel warmed by the sun.
+The city is among the sunniest in Canada with an average of 332.9 days of sunshine.
+Even on cold, snowy days, you can feel the warmth of the sun.
 The average temperature ranges from a January daily average of −8.9 °C to a July daily average of 16.2 °C.

 The chinook is a distinctive characteristic of the Calgary winters which can be uncomfortably cold sometimes.
 The Chinook is a warm, moist wind from the Pacific Ocean that may raise the temperature by as much as 15 degrees in a few hours.